samdze/godot-launcher/README.md

 │   ├── modules			Folder containing modular parts of the launcher │   │   ├── default		The stock module, implements the default widgets, apps, themes, etc.
 │   │   └── ...
 You can add your own modules here!
-│   ├── project.godot	The launcher project file, open it to edit the launcher with the Godot editor │   ├── godot			The Godot Engine executable, used to run the launcher │   ├── compton			The compositor, this runs together with the launcher │   └── settings.conf	Launcher settings using a INI-style formatting │
+│   ├── project.godot		The launcher project file, open it to edit the launcher with the Godot editor │   ├── godot			The Godot Engine executable, used to run the launcher │   ├── compton			The compositor, this should run together with the launcher │   └── settings.conf		Launcher settings using a INI-style formatting │
 ├── games
 │   ├── FreeDM